ILLIXR/ILLIXR/docs/docs/plugin_README/README_hand_tracking.md

     - **normalized**: boolean indicating the units; `true` indicates normalized units [0..1] of the input image, `false` indicates pixel units
     - **valid**: boolean indicating whther the object is valid

-NOTE:
+!!! note

     All coordinates in these data are normalized to the input image size

 The plugin published an `ht_frame` which contains the following data